raspberrypi/documentation/configuration/security.md

 Save the file and either restart the ssh system with `sudo service ssh reload` or reboot.

-After transfering over your SSH keys from your client, make your ~/.ssh directory and your ~/.ssh/authorized_keys file immutable.
+After transfering over your SSH keys from your client, make sure your ~/.ssh directory and your ~/.ssh/authorized_keys file are made immutable to prevent any further configuration from being made by an attacker.
+Be careful, if you lose access to your SSH keys, you'll no longer be able to access your server remotely.

 ```bash
 sudo chattr +i ~/.ssh